IG-AI/samvara-nn/README.md

 ---

 ## Future Directions
-The **Samvara-AI** project is constantly evolving, with several exciting directions for future work:
+The **Samvara NN** project is constantly evolving, with several exciting directions for future work:

 1. **Expansion of Quantum Features**:
    Further exploration of quantum-inspired mechanisms, such as **quantum annealing** and **quantum optimization**, to enhance the immaterial layers' capabilities and simulate even more complex cognitive and spiritual states.

 2. **Multimodal Inputs**:
-   Extend Samvara-AI’s capabilities to handle a broader range of sensory data, such as **audio, video, and tactile inputs**.
+   Extend Samvara NN’s capabilities to handle a broader range of sensory data, such as **audio, video, and tactile inputs**.
 This will enable the model to process more complex and dynamic real-world environments, further enriching its understanding and decision-making processes.

 3. **Ethical AI Development**:
-   Continuously refine the **ethical decision-making** layers by incorporating reinforcement learning techniques that align Samvara-AI with **compassionate, non-egoistic goals**.
+   Continuously refine the **ethical decision-making** layers by incorporating reinforcement learning techniques that align Samvara NN with **compassionate, non-egoistic goals**.
 The goal is to ensure the system operates with **human-like empathy and ethical integrity** in complex, real-world scenarios.

 ---